p4yy/recaptcha-growtopia/README.md

 # Growtopia AAP Recaptcha

-Automate the process of creating guest accounts in Growtopia or solving the AAP (Account Authentication Process) using an Outlook email address with the assistance of capsolver, capmonster, or anticaptcha services.
+Automate the process of creating guest accounts in Growtopia or solving the AAP (Advanced Account Protection) using an Outlook email address with the assistance of capsolver, capmonster, or anticaptcha services.

 ## How to Use
 1. Install the required dependencies: